ryanmohamed/restaurant-roulette/README.md

 Yelp requires our application API Key, so we'll use the web app's server as a proxy when retrieving data.
 This also aids in keeping our dynamic routes rendered on the server side.

-## To Do

-- [x] Store client inital location information as cookies.
-- [ ] Add ability to change location.
-- [ ] Update cookies with client edited location information.
-- [x] Add middleware that redirects back to homepage when client lacks location cookie information.
-- [ ] Add `getStaticProps` and `getStaticPaths` to root `/` route.
-Retrieve default data from either `yelp` or server side cache.
-- [ ] Investigate the extra API calls being made for individual `Restaurant` components for supplemental information.
-- [ ] Refactor codebase.

 ## Vulnerabilities
 1. A recently found vulnerability stemming from `semver`.
 Since this is a small project I will overlook this since it's a recently posted issue found [here.](https://github.com/advisories/GHSA-c2qf-rxjj-qqgw)